Real-time bank transfers are here, this is what you need to know to benefit.

 Under the NPP, households, businesses and government agencies can send and receive faster, data-rich payments.

-The “data rich” bit means you can attach longer descriptions to your payments.
+- Data-rich payments.
+This means you can attach longer descriptions to your payments.
 Instead of using all sorts of acronyms and abbreviations to squeeze a long description into the available character limit, you can clearly detail what a payment is for.

 How does it benefit consumers?

-The NPP makes this a reality for Australian consumers, providing convenience and freedom for a wide range of personal transactions.
+The NPP makes instant bank transfers a reality for Australian consumers, providing convenience and freedom for a wide range of personal transactions.
 When a friend promises to transfer funds to your account to cover their share of a restaurant bill, that money will appear in your account and be ready for use almost instantaneously.
 If you want to send money to a relative interstate to help them pay an urgent bill, you can get them the funds they need straight away.

 It’ll also be much easier to send payments.
 Instead of exchanging hard-to-remember BSBs and account numbers, you can identify a transaction account by a simpler payment address, such as the account holder’s email address or phone number.

 BPay's Osko platform is a great example of how the NPP could benefit you.
 The service allows you to pay bills in real-time, send a 280-character description with each transfer and identify payees by their email address or phone number (known as their PayID).
-Several banks have already launched PayID using Osko, with more that 60 financial institutions rolling out the service in the coming months.
+Several banks have already launched PayID using Osko, with more than 60 financial institutions rolling out the service in the coming months.

 How does it benefit businesses?

 Businesses can also enjoy a number of important benefits with the NPP.
 For starters, you can pay your contractors and suppliers quicker, which will help you get things done faster.
-This not only means increased efficiency, but allows you to manage your cash flow more effectively.
+This not only means increased efficiency but allows you to manage your cash flow more effectively.

 The NPP also simplifies complex payments, allowing you to quickly and easily transfer funds to many bank accounts.
 Instead of relying on BSBs and account numbers to identify transaction accounts, you can use an ABN, email address or phone number to identify an account.
 This is known as your PayID.
 You can even include more information than you previously could under the current character limit, with the ability to add more text or even link to external documents or add emoticons.